Picture of Dr. Shezad Malik

 The Dr. Shezad Malik Law Firm is accepting Bard IVC Filter related injury cases in all 50 states, including California, Florida, Illinois, New York and Texas.

 If you or somebody you know was injured, you should contact our lawyers immediately for a free case consultation.
-Please use the form to contact our team or call us toll-free 24 hours a day at 214-390-3189 ext 2 or 214-390-3189.
+Please use the form to contact our team or call us toll-free 24 hours a day at 214-390-3189.

-Did you have a Bard IVC Filter inserted due to prevent pulmonary embolism?
-Did the Bard IVC Filter break apart or fracture causing significant damage?
+Did you have a Bard IVC Filter inserted to prevent pulmonary embolism?
+Did the Bard IVC Filter break apart or fracture causing significant damage or did a loved one pass away?

 Did you or a loved one suffer IVC Filter complications?
-Perforation of the Heart, Lungs or Vena Cava, Internal Bleeding, Cardiac Tamponade, Hematoma, Pulmonary embolism, Infection or Severe Chest Pain?
+Perforation of the Heart, Lungs, Vena Cava, or Aorta, Internal Bleeding, Cardiac Tamponade, Hematoma, Pulmonary embolism, Infection or Severe Chest Pain?

 Bard Recovery IVC Filter Lawsuits